Nachman of Breslov: Moves to Bratslav and Uman

-Based on the frequent fluctuations and changes in Nachman's mood, scholars have suggested that he suffered from severe depression and from bipolar disorder., which has also been interpreted as a fight for more purity and holiness.
-Rabbi Nahman goes constantly higher and higher spiritually with ups-and-downs, and every single down is a new start to get higher compared to the precedent stage, and a difficult step to deal with before a new ascension.
-Some interpret it as a form of depression or bipolarity.
+Based on the frequent fluctuations and changes in Nachman's mood, scholars have suggested that he suffered from severe depression and from bipolar disorder, which has traditionally been understood within Breslov as a fight for more purity and holiness.
+Rabbi Nachman goes constantly higher and higher spiritually with ups-and-downs, and every single down is a new start to get higher compared to the precedent stage, and a difficult step to deal with before a new ascension.